The-Marcy-Lab-School/Mod-3-Async-Study-Guide/README.md

 getPikachuData();
 ```

-- The `await` keyword causes our code to pause and wait for the Promise to resolve.
-It then unpacks the Promise and returns the resolved value.
 - The `async` keyword does two things:
-    - First, it labels a function as asynchronous.
-This is required for any function that makes use of the `await` keyword
+    - First, it labels a function as asynchronous. **This is required for any function that makes use of the `await` keyword**
     - Second, it wraps the function’s returned value in a Promise.
 If we were to store the returned value of `getPikachuData()`, it would be a Promise.
 - To handle errors, we wrap the error-prone code in a `try {}` block and follow it with a `catch (error) {}` block.
 If an error occurs, the `catch` block will handle it and our program will not crash.
+- The `await` keyword causes our code to pause and wait for the Promise to resolve.
+It then unpacks the Promise and returns the resolved value.

 ### Benefits of `async` and `await`